rfortherestofus/r-without-statistics/outlines/tidycensus-outline.md

 > It was on, on Twitter again, and someone had tweeted out kind of, I, I wish there were a package.
 That brought in census shape files into our, and automatically did that.
 And, um, a friend of mine, Eli NA who's, um, working out at the, uh, at UC Riverside, uh, said, well, Kyle, why don't you do that?
 And so I thought, sure, this has always been tedious.
 I don't like going to the census website every time and pulling the shape files.

-# What is an API?

-You can access data by downloading it

-You can access data if it's online with a direct link

-You can access data in multiple formats, groupings, etc using an API (`googlesheets4` is also an API package)

-`tidycensus` does a ton of work so you don't have to:

-> It will go to the appropriate endpoint, which is typically the data set, um, from which you're requesting data.
-It will communicate with that.
-The census website bring the data back.
-The data comes back in JSON format.
-So JavaScript, object notation, and then tidy census does all the work of tidying up that JSON for you.

 # How tidycensus works

 - Get API key